mgrebenets/fastlane-plugin-xcconfig_actions/README.md

 - Use of `<DEVELOPER_DIR>` in include paths

+#### Rules Explanation

+Xcconfigs are too easy to get out of hand.
+Ability to use arbitrary include paths complicates usage of xcconfigs in quite a few ways:

+- Hard to track where the variables are declared and the overwritten
+- Xcode does not always report an error when a file is missing

+These rules introduce convention to organizing xcconfigs.
+The end goal is to make config files more manageable in the end.

+This helps greatly when configs are used in Xcode combined with project-level and target-level inheritance.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and